 When updating an existing care team, the Care Team Contributor shall merge changes into a recently received CareTeam, leaving unchanged content unaltered.

+When a care team is updated, a new version of the care team resource is created with the care team members that are participating.
+If there is a need for a historical list of care team member, update the care team.participant.period

 If the Care Team Service returns an error to the Update Care Team transaction, as would happen if the version of the CareTeam is old, then the Care Team Contributor should perform the steps of Retrieve Care Team, merge changes, and then attempt Update Care Team again.
 For example, two providers retrieved copies of a care team, one after another, and then attempt to update the care team later.